ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 ## Troubleshooting

 If the game does not progress past the Presented By Sega screen, try upgrading your version of [Dolphin Emulator](https://dolphin-emu.org/download/).
-Using the latest **Beta** version is recommended.
+Using the latest stable release is recommended.

-If the game doesn't boot or crashes, it may be worth removing your Dolphin data directory (`Documents\Dolphin Emulator` or equivalent) and retrying to see if bad Dolphin data/settings is involved.
+If the game doesn't boot or crashes, it may be worth removing your Dolphin data directory (`AppData\Roaming\Dolphin Emulator` or equivalent) and retrying to see if bad Dolphin data/settings is involved.

 If you still can't figure it out, feel free to message me on Discord (`complexplane`) or email (`complexplanegames@gmail.com`), or file a GitHub issue.